SimonForest/cateq/README.md

-`cateq` is a program in OCaml which implements the solution to the word problem on strict $\omega$-categories.
+`cateq` is a program in OCaml which implements the solution to the word problem on strict omega-categories.
 It is inspired from the article of M. Makkai “The word problem on computads”.
 A description of the algorithm used by `cateq` can be found in S. Forest “Computational Descriptions of Higher Categories” (PhD thesis) to appear.